rico345100/proc-repeat/proc-repeat/readme.md

 - Every path like parameters are now based on where you executed.

+### 1.0.5
+- You can set append mode with appendMode option.
+Append Mode is only works with text mode, not json mode.
+- Added unixTimeStamp option.
+If this false, using time string like 2016-11-17 16:34:30:99 when logging.
+Default is true.

 ## CPS and Event Handlers
 proc-repeat is designed for supports two options to handling the process: CPS and Event Handlers. begin() method which start the action accept the first parameter as function, callback, which call after shell command is done.